JetBrains/teamcity-sdk-docs/topics/plugins-packaging.md

 The plugin zip archive/directory includes:
 * the `agent` directory containing `<agent plugin zip>` if your plugin affects agents too, see the [section below](#Plugin+Structure).
 * `teamcity-plugin.xml` containing meta information about the plugin, like its name and version, see the [section below](#Plugin+Descriptor).
-* the `server` directory containing the server\-side part of the plugin, i.e, a number of jar files.
+* the `server` directory containing the server-side part of the plugin, i.e, a number of jar files.

 The plugin directory should have the following structure:

-The server\-only plugin:
+The server-only plugin: